codac-team/codac/doc/user_manual/manual/03-domains/02-dom-tubes.rst

   A tube :math:`[x](\cdot)` represented by a set of :math:`\delta`-width slices.
 This implementation can be used to enclose signals such as :math:`x^*(\cdot)`.

 .. versionadded:: 2.0
-   Custom discretization of tubes, they can be made of slices that are not all defined with the same sampling time :math:`\delta`.
+   Custom discretization of tubes is now at hand, they can be made of slices that are not all defined with the same sampling time :math:`\delta`.

 This implementation takes rigorously into account floating point precision when building a tube.
 Further computations involving :math:`[x](\cdot)` will be implicitely based on its slices, thus keeping a reliable outer approximation of the solution set.